CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     enter expressions to show and capture data from the *bug* runtime value:<br>
     ![autoform variables](../images/autoform-variables.png)<br>

-  - Save ResolveBugAutoform.task and the process "A Bug's Life".
-Post a new request with something like the following, (remembering to include the
+  - Sync the server.
+Then post a new request with something like the following, (remembering to include the `autoform` header):
-    `autoform` header):
     ```json
     {
-      "title": "Missing documentation on package-level handlers",
+      "title": "Missing documentation on latest whiz-bang feature",
-      "description": "Someone needs to step up.
-I'm not saying who...",
+      "description": "Someone needs to step up.",
       "severity": 3
     }
     ```

   - Now check the Tasks tab in MDWHub and drill into the task for the bug you just submitted.
 Claim the task so that you can edit its data.
     Now click on the Values nav link and you'll see the results of our autoform variables configuration.
-Enter `52c7b84` for Commit:<br>
+Enter `9758b56` for Commit:<br>
     ![autoform](../images/autoform.png)<br>
     The commitId above is the short form of a valid commit hash in mdw-demo on GitHub.
-Click Save and then perform the Resolve action.
+Click Save, and then perform the Resolve action.

   - Click over to the Workflow tab in MDWHub.
-Select "All Processes" in the dropdown, and set the Filter to Completed to see your the latest
+Select "All Processes" in the dropdown, and set the Filter to \[Any] to see your the latest
     "A Bug's Life" at the top.
-View the value of *bug* to confirm that the commit id we entered is reflected back into our workflow.
+In tht process the value of *bug* to confirm that the commit id we entered is reflected back into our workflow.
     Check the value of *commit* to see what came back from GitHub.
 Another item of note: if you click on the Retrieve Commit adapter you'll see that it has Requests and Responses property tabs where you can drill in to see other information like the URL and HTTP headers.